microsoft/terraform-provider-azuredevops/docs/debugging.md

 % export TF_LOG=DEBUG
 ~~~

+## Option 3 - Debug acceptance tests from VS Code

+This option is well documented in the [AzureRM Contributing Guide](https://github.com/Azure/terraform/blob/master/provider/CONTRIBUTE.md#debug-the-azurerm-provider-using-visual-studio-code-and-delve)

-## Option 3 - Attaching a Debugger from VS Code
+## Option 4 - Attaching a Debugger from VS Code
 This somewhat convoluted set of steps will allow you to attach the debugger to your provider and then examine variables, set breakpoints and single step.

 First, make sure that your `VS Code` environment is configured for debugging `go` programs.
 In some casees, you may need to install debugging components.
 As an example, on the Mac, you might get the error `"xcrun: error: invalid active developer path"`.
 This may indicate that you need to install the `Xcode Command Line Tools` with the following incantation: